H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 # 40-B. Remediation Audit Entry — 2026-03-13

-**Session date:** 2026-03-13 (late night EDT, carried into 2026-03-13 morning) **Auditor:** Carrie Kidd (Mamma Kidd), Harmony for Hope, Inc.
+**Session date:** 2026-03-13 (late night EDT) **Auditor:** Carrie Kidd (Mamma Kidd), Harmony for Hope, Inc.
-**Purpose:** Document all fixes applied and confirmed during the 2026-03-13 remediation session that brought the `ultimatechat` execution path to full operational status.
+**Purpose:** Document all fixes applied and confirmed during the 2026-03-13 session that brought the `ultimatechat` execution path to full operational status.

 ---

 ## Summary

-This session resolved a set of inter-related issues in `jarvis-main-brain` (port 8050) `ultimatechat` path that had caused `validated_by` to always be `None`, `architecture_layers` to always be `0`, and the Blood-Brain Barrier sub-filter methods to be defined but not wired into the `/filter` request handler.
-By end of session, all 6 consciousness layers were confirmed active and populating `UltimateResponse`, BBB `/filter` and `/truth` endpoints returned HTTP 200 with real output, and the I-Containers `call_icontainers` stub had been replaced with a live HTTP implementation.
+This session resolved a set of inter-related issues in `jarvis-main-brain` (port 8050) that had caused `validated_by` to always be `None`, `architecture_layers` to always be `0`, and the Blood-Brain Barrier sub-filter methods to be defined but not wired into the `/filter` request handler.
+By end of session, all 6 consciousness layers were confirmed active, BBB `/filter` and `/truth` returned HTTP 200, and the I-Containers `call_icontainers` stub had been replaced with a live HTTP implementation.

-This remediation session established the operational baseline that the March 15, 2026 production stack (commit `b90f9ff`) and the March 18, 2026 production stack are built upon.
-All fixes recorded here are permanent architectural decisions.

 ---